Tadaashii/SklFix/README.md

 # SklFix
-A program that updates a skl from .zip or .fantome automatically.
+A program that fixes a skl file from .zip or .fantome automatically.

 ## Usage
 You only need to do is drag and drop your folder or file onto __SklFix.exe__